Planning the Home Education Year: Part 5 – Making Adaptations/Modifications to the Curriculum

 modifications and adaptations to homeschool curriculum

-The Quebec Education Program, the latest assessment, my own goals, my son’s dominant intelligences and learning style help me to modify the curriculum.
+The Quebec Education Program, the latest assessment, my own goals, and my son’s preferred learning style helps me to modify the curriculum.

 What kind of adaptations can you make?